Mr-Anyone/vcc-compiler-collection/README.md

 - [ ] Add source location
 - [ ] The C FFI problem with SDL
 - [ ] String Type
+- [ ] THE HEAP ALLOCATION PROBLEM WITH AstBase AND TYPE
-- [ ] The heap allocation problem with ASTBase and Type
+- [ ] Bool type with problem BinaryExpression::getType()

 # Example Code
 ```